 “It is clear that water is a more valuable asset than oil in our region.
 It is also abundantly obvious that there is no social licence for drilling here.”

+In January 2019, UKOG confirmed it had abandoned the Markwells Wood site.
 The well is now plugged and abandoned.
 Through Freedom of Information requests, Markwells Wood Watch discovered that the process took place with little or no monitoring by the Environment Agency or Health and Safety Executive and simply relied on UKOG to carry out the work without supervision.
-The 1.5 hectare wood is due to be replanted in November 2019.
 Markwells Wood Watch is monitoring the site.

 Find out more: